Jeremiah33-3/C-and-Computer-Organisation/Computer_Organisation.md

 __in general, conversion between bases can be done via decimal(interconnection, bridge)__

+**Convert binary to octal/hexadecimal**
+- binary to octal: partition in groups of 3 (by binary number system)
+- octal to binary: reverse
+- binary to hexadecimal: partition in groups of 4
+- hexadecimal to binary: reverse

 Q: how are real numbers represented in a computer system? -> finite no of bits, real no are represented in their **approximate** values.
 - remember that everything needs to be stored in a real, physical, electronics, which is finite -> finite range and accuracy (cannot be stored in arbitrary accuracy)